-Sometimes when I’ve been travelling through Asia for extended periods of time I’ve really craved familiar foods or gotten to the point where I couldn’t bear to see another bowl of *insert name of relevant local dish here*.
+You may begin to crave familiar foods.
+Or you may have gotten to the point where you felt that you couldn’t bear to see another bowl of *insert name of relevant local dish here*.

 Here are some foodie suggestions for your time in Korea:

 - Try traditional Korean street food at Gwangjang Market, Seoul’s oldest street food market.

 - Try these restaurants, as recommended by Seoul locals.